speakupai/audio-processing/README.md

 # audio-processing

-This repository contains python scripts to manipulate and convert raw audio to low resolution, noisy and messy compression\EQ audio.
+This repository contains python scripts to manipulate and convert raw audio to low resolution, noisy and messy compression\EQ.

 The boilplate scripts are inspired by: https://github.com/vbelz/Speech-enhancement